 Alternatives to declawing 3: Nail caps

-They are a relatively recent invention, so there is plenty of marketing for them, but not much objective research into their efficacy or impact on the cat wearing them.
+This is are a relatively recent invention, so there is not much objective research into their efficacy or impact on the cat wearing them.

 Bear in mind manufacturers do not recommend nail caps for outdoor cats.